 The Acrobat Reader is available directly over the Internet from Adobe at www.adobe.com.
-In addition, the Acrobat Reader is included on the CD-ROM or as a file archive obtained from the MYNAH ftp server.
+In addition, the Acrobat Reader is included as a file archive obtained from the MYNAH ftp server.

-The following versions of the Acrobat Reader are available via the CD-ROM or file archive:
+The following versions of the Acrobat Reader are available via the file archive:

 - Solaris

 - HP-UX

-- Microsoft[®] WindowsTM 3.1 (16-bit)
+- Microsoft Windows 3.1 (16-bit)

-- Microsoft Windows 95 and Microsoft Windows NT® (32-bit)
+- Microsoft Windows 95 and Microsoft Windows NT (32-bit)

-- Macintosh[®].
+- Macintosh®.